schamane/node-syslog/openspec/project.md

 - **Native Safety**: Pass Valgrind/ASAN/ThreadSanitizer
 - **Package Management**: pnpm for development, npm for distribution

+## AI Agent Development Guidelines

+### Containerization Best Practices
+The system SHALL prioritize containerization for native binary builds using the following hierarchy:

+#### Requirement: Container Tool Preference Hierarchy
+When building native binaries, AI Agents SHALL follow this container tool preference:

+**WHEN** native binary compilation is required
+**THEN** system SHALL attempt Podman first, then Docker as fallback
+**AND** provide rootless container support when available
+**AND** ensure container environment consistency across all build stages

+**WHEN** container runtime selection is needed
+**THEN** system SHALL detect available container runtimes
+**AND** prefer Podman if available and functional
+**AND** fall back to Docker if Podman unavailable
+**AND** log runtime selection for debugging purposes

+### GitHub Actions and Debugging Guidelines
+The system SHALL use GitHub Actions workflows with proper debugging and tracing support:

+#### Requirement: GitHub Token Usage for Remote Debugging
+WHEN debugging documentation generation or GitHub Actions pipelines
+THEN system SHALL use GH_TOKEN from @.env file for remote access
+AND enable detailed logging and tracing in GitHub Actions
+AND provide step-by-step debugging information in workflow outputs
+AND ensure proper secret management and security practices

+#### Requirement: Documentation Build Debugging
+WHEN troubleshooting documentation generation issues
+THEN system SHALL enable verbose logging in documentation build process
+AND capture build artifacts for analysis
+AND provide clear error messages with actionable steps
+AND maintain build environment isolation for reproducible debugging

+### GitHub Actions Pipeline Design
+The system SHALL follow minimalistic, job-based GitHub Actions pipeline design:

+#### Requirement: Job-Based Pipeline Architecture
+WHEN designing GitHub Actions workflows
+THEN system SHALL organize pipelines by logical job groups
+AND create separate jobs for distinct concerns (build, test, deploy)
+AND avoid shell script generation when possible
+AND use GitHub Actions marketplace actions for common tasks
+AND ensure job dependencies are clearly defined

+#### Requirement: Binary Artifact Management
+WHEN workflows need to share native binaries
+THEN system SHALL use GitHub Actions artifacts for binary transfer
+AND ensure artifact naming includes platform and version information
+AND validate artifact integrity before use in subsequent jobs
+AND provide artifact cleanup mechanisms to prevent storage bloat

+### Documentation System Guidelines
+The system SHALL follow documentation generation best practices:

+#### Requirement: Jekyll Standalone Build
+WHEN building documentation
+THEN system SHALL treat Jekyll as standalone documentation builder
+AND use just-the-docs theme for professional presentation
+AND build complete documentation site without GitHub Pages defaults
+AND deploy to gh-pages branch via special workflow

+#### Requirement: Self-Contained Documentation
+WHEN generating documentation
+THEN system SHALL build entire documentation site from source
+AND avoid GitHub Pages automatic processing
+AND use custom Jekyll configuration with theme
+AND ensure all assets are properly included in build output

+### Node.js Native Module Best Practices
+The system SHALL follow established patterns from well-known Node.js native modules:

+#### Requirement: Best Practice Compliance
+WHEN implementing native module features
+THEN system SHALL reference similar established Node.js native modules
+AND follow their patterns for error handling, memory management, and API design
+AND ensure compatibility with Node.js N-API standards
+AND validate against common native module testing patterns

+#### Requirement: Cross-Platform Considerations
+WHEN designing native module interfaces
+THEN system SHALL consider platform-specific requirements
+AND provide clear error messages for unsupported platforms
+AND ensure graceful degradation when features are unavailable
+AND document platform-specific behavior and limitations

 ## External Dependencies

 ### System Dependencies (Runtime)